 Garnish with a sage leaf.

 Pork Rub (Optional)

 Sprinkle over pork to evenly coat.

 Enjoy your holiday season and remember to take some time for yourself and cook some easier and delicious meals like pot roast of pork.

-One response to “Easy Crockpot Cooking for a Busy Holiday Schedule”
+3 responses to “Easy Crockpot Cooking for a Busy Holiday Schedule”